 EXPERIENCE LA (2003-2016?)

 eXperience LA is another tourist-oriented booster blog run by a partnership of the Los Angeles Tourism & Convention Board, the Los Angeles Metropolitan Transit Authority, Los Angeles County Arts Commission, Overnight Prints, and “over 2,000 actively contributing arts and cultural organizations.”
-It’s expectedly advertorial although its promotion of public transit as a tool of city exploration is worth praise.
+The website is expectedly advertorial although its promotion of public transit as a tool of city exploration is worth praise.
 Note: for those not old enough to remember, a stylized, uppercase “X” was de rigueur in the late 1990s for any marketer hoping to convey the “extremeness” of the experience on offer.
 Around 2015/2016, it seems to have been absorbed into Discover Los Angeles.

 EZRA LOVES LOS ANGELES (2013-2017?)